cryptoheini/cryptoheini.github.io/README.md

 # Introduction
 Getting into crypto wild west is full of traps.
-Companies will try to catch you early and squeeze money out of you.
+Companies and more experienced people will try to catch you early and squeeze money out of you.
 I did some mistakes while learning and also friends showed the need of this list.
 Consider it as your drivers license for cryptos.
 For sure it will grow over time :)

 ## Handling cryptos
 This is a crucial point for me.
 Learn how to handle cryptos!
 It will help you alot while learning. **If you do a new step for first time make sure you test it with a small amount.**